ajlyakhov/timesheet/README.md

 ![Timesheets banner](assets/banner.webp)

+🤖🤖🤖 This is an AI-generated joke project.
+However, it could save you time on boring, routine tasks. 🤖🤖🤖

+## What It Does

 A Python 3.11 CLI utility for generating and sending Jira `worklog` entries using weighted task distribution.

-## What It Does

 1. Fetches open issues from the last `DEFAULT_TASK_DAYS_RANGE` days:
    - `assignee=currentUser()`